JakobEngel/dso/README.md

 this will by default compile a dynamic library `libdso.so`, which can be linked from external projects.
 It will also build a binary `dso_dataset`, to run DSO on datasets.
 However, for this OpenCV and Pangolin need to be installed.
-You can switch to building a static library with the `cmake -DDSO_BUILD_STATIC_LIBRARY=ON`.
+You can switch to building a static library with `cmake -DDSO_BUILD_STATIC_LIBRARY=ON`.